Cortexia-CH/image-tagging-doc/segmentation.md

 - ![small-grass](images/small_grass.jpeg)

-- You can ignore those objects: traffic signs and poles, trash bins, side of the bike to which is attached the camera.
+- You can ignore those objects: traffic signs and poles, trash bins, the visible side of the vehicle (bike or sweeper) to which is attached the camera and the camera itself.

 - People on a bicycle should be one single object, labelled "Vehicle".